IEntin/ClientServer/docs/README.md

 avoid collision in scripts.

 libcryptopp.a is now recreated by make if necessary.\
-No need to run makeCrypto.sh manually.
+No need to run installCryptopp.sh manually.

 ...